Yaytseslav: Cyber Security Authority Set to Investigate Russian Man Over Videos With Ghanaian Women

 "We want to find if the individual (Yetseslav) is still within the jurisdiction.
 But if he has left, maybe he has not even gone back to Russia.
 Maybe he has gone to a different country and gone into hiding.
 But we will look into this matter and be sure about what the situation really is and what action ought to be taken."

-Benjamin noted that he and the Cyber Security Authority condemned the alleged actions of Yaytseslav and cautioned Ghanaians against sharing the content on social media.
+Benjamin noted that he and the Cyber Security Authority condemned the actions of Yaytseslav and cautioned Ghanaians against sharing the content on social media.

 The YouTube video of Benjamin Madugu speaking on Yaytseslav's videos is below:

-Charles Owiredu comments on Yaytseslav's video
+Charles Owiredu comments on Yaytseslav's videos

 Earlier, YEN.com.gh reported that Charles Owiredu commented on Yaytseslav's trending videos with several Ghanaian women.